 Allergic Eye Disease

-Perennial allergic conjunctivitis is caused in the same way, but is usually a reaction to house dust mite or pets in the indoor environment, rather than to seasonal pollens.
-In other countries the same condition is caused by different environmental factors.
+Perennial allergic conjunctivitis (all year round) is caused in the same way, but is usually a reaction to house dust mite or pets in the indoor environment, rather than to seasonal pollens.

 Management of allergic eye disease

 The first consideration is allergen avoidance, but before allergens can be avoided they must be identified.
 Sometimes the trigger is obvious e.g. someone with hay fever experiencing symptoms whilst walking through a grass field on a warm summer day, other times the cause is not as clear cut.
 Many allergic people react to common allergens, which are, by definition, difficult to avoid.
 For more details on avoiding allergens, see our Factsheets Allergic Rhinitis and Hay Fever and Indoor Air Quality.

 - Anti-histamine eye drops or oral anti-histamines might suit patients better whose eye symptoms coincide with other symptoms of hay fever.
 Long acting, non-sedating oral antihistamines are recommended for regular use.

 - Mast cell stabilisers have been used in eye drop form for many years.
 The effectiveness and excellent safety record of this has earned it ‘gold standard’ status in the management of allergic eye disease.

 - Steroid eye preparations are very effective in allergic eye disease but their unwanted effects can be severe and even sight-threatening.
 They should therefore be prescribed only by ophthalmologists, or by optometrists registered as Independent Prescribers, as these are the only two professional groups properly trained and equipped to diagnose and manage complications.